open-gamma-ray-astro/gamma-astro-data-formats/source/general/coordinates.rst

 We only discuss 2-dimensional sky and image coordinates here, other coordinates like e.g. time or an energy axis aren't covered here.

-Some conventions are adopted from `astropy.coordinates`_, which is a Python wrapper of the `IAU SOFA`_ C time and coordinate library, which can be considered the gold standard when it comes to coordinates.
+Some conventions are adopted from `astropy.coordinates`_, which is a Python wrapper of the `IAU SOFA`_ C time and coordinate library, which is the authoritative implementation of the IAU Standards of Fundamental Astronomy.
 In some cases code examples are given using `astropy.coordinates` to obtain a reference value that can be used to check a given software package (in case it's not based on `astropy.coordinates`).

 .. _coords-radec: